Sceptre/sceptre/website/docs/stack_config.md

 ### hooks

 A list of arbitrary shell or python commands or scripts to run.
-Find out more in the [Hook](#hook) section.
+Find out more in the [Hooks](/docs/hooks) section.

 ### parameters